ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 Layout: Single Column Only

-This is the most critical ATS resume format rule.
+This is the most critical rule for ATS resume formats.
 Two-column layouts and sidebars popularized by Canva and Zety templates fail 7 of 8 major ATS in independent testing.

 • Single-column layout: 100% parse accuracy across all major platforms